 - the Banque de France (France’s central bank)

-Main places of interest in the 1st arrondissement
+Main places of interest

 The 1st arrondissement includes some of Paris’ premier monuments and sites.
 The Historical Axis (Voie Triomphale) starts from the Cour Napoléon in the Louvre and crosses the Tuileries garden on its way to the Arc de Triomphe and La Défense.